 Certain additional conditions may be defined per crop, as indicated in the overview.

 Health of potatoes

-In addition to the general conditions on health of plants as stated above, certain special demands relating to virus diseases apply to potatoes.
+In addition to the general conditions on health of plants as stated above, certain special demands related to virus diseases apply to potatoes.
 If virus diseases lead to clear symptoms in the plants to be tested, the presence of the virus can have negative consequences for identity determination.
 Each plot of 40 plants must contain no more than 2 clearly virus infected plants.
-If a higher number of plants are infected with a virus, all the material that has been planted out will be destroyed, after the applicant has been granted the opportunity to inspect the test.
+If a higher number of plants are infected with a virus, all the material that has been planted will be destroyed, after the applicant has been granted the opportunity to inspect the test.
 A too high number of plants infected with a virus will lead to the rejection of the application.